kaazing/gateway/doc/admin-reference/r_conf_gwconfig.md

 Notes
 -----

-${gateway.name.long} configuration files must use the namespace: ` http://xmlns.kaazing.com/2014/09/gateway`.
-See [About ${gateway.name.short} Namespace Declarations](c_conf_concepts.md#aboutnamespace) for more information about namespaces.
+KAAZING Gateway configuration files must use the namespace: ` http://xmlns.kaazing.com/2014/09/gateway`.
+See [About KAAZING Gateway Namespace Declarations](c_conf_concepts.md#aboutnamespace) for more information about namespaces.

 Summary
 -------

-In this document, you learned about ${the.gateway} `gateway-config` configuration element and how to specify it in your Gateway configuration file.
-For more information about the location of the configuration files and starting ${the.gateway}, see ${setting.up.inline}.
-For more information about ${gateway.name.short} administration, see the [documentation](../index.md).
+In this document, you learned about the Gateway `gateway-config` configuration element and how to specify it in your Gateway configuration file.
+For more information about the location of the configuration files and starting the Gateway, see [Setting Up KAAZING Gateway](../about/setup-guide.md).
+For more information about KAAZING Gateway administration, see the [documentation](../index.md).

 </div>